Agricultural and Applied Economics

 4504: AGRICULTURAL PRICE AND MARKET ANALYSIS

 Estimation of agricultural supply, demand, and price relationships.
 Determination of market potential for new products.
 Students identify problem, collect data, estimate statistical relationship(s), interpret results, and write research report.
 Use of probability distribution in marketing strategy development.
-Pre: 3004, STAT 3005, STAT 3615, BIT 2405.
-(3H,3C)
+Pre: 3004, STAT 3005 or STAT 3615 or BIT 2405.
+(3H,3C) 4514: ADVANCED AGRIBUSINESS MARKETING Applying concepts, principles, and analytical tools in developing a marketing plan for an existing or new agricultural product or service.
+Students will define the market, perform competitive marketing analysis, outline market assumptions and objectives, and perform a three-year financial evaluation of the action plan.
+Course can be repeated once.
+Co: 3504 or 3004.
+Variable credit course.
+Pre: 2434, 3504.

 4514: ADVANCED AGRIBUSINESS MARKETING